Stuckertks09/vision-ui-automation-engine/README.md

 The goal is to navigate the real application live, take screenshots, extract DOM structure, plan the next action using an LLM, and repeat until the workflow is complete.

 **Key objective:**
-Agent B should not rely on hardcoded selectors or pre-known task structures.
+Vision-Guided Interaction Agent should not rely on hardcoded selectors or pre-known task structures.
 Instead, it should learn the workflow step-by-step through screenshots and DOM sampling.

 This repo demonstrates that system working across Linear and Notion, capturing UI states for several real tasks end-to-end.